xenify-io/litepaper/README.md

 At its core, vXEN facilitates seamless engagement across various chains, ensuring transparent on-chain documentation of XEN burns.
 This strategy not only enhances cross-chain access but also promotes the growth of the Xenify ecosystem.
 The distinct ratios set for each chain ensure that users always obtain equitable value for their burns.

+Here's a concise breakdown of our deployment chains for vXEN:

 <br>

 | Num | Ratio | Identifiers | Chains                |